LIVING BEINGS MANIFESTO

 -

-the culture of the bandaged feet: mothers, from generation to generation, who broke the feet of their own daughters to miniaturize them;
+the culture of the bandaged feet (in China): mothers, from generation to generation, who broke the feet of their own daughters to miniaturize them;

 -